casper-network/docs/source/docs/casper/dapp-dev-guide/tutorials/cep47/deploy.md

     CHAIN_NAME!
   );
 ```

-Run the installation, call *cep47.install()* function.
-This function will take WASM file path, token meta details, payment amount, public keys, and keys for multiple signing as parameters.
-The result will be stored in *installDeployHash* field.
+Next, it runs the installer by calling `cep47.install()`.
+This function takes the Wasm file path, token meta details, payment amount, public keys, and keys for multiple signing as parameters.
+The result is stored in `installDeployHash`.

 ```javascript
 const installDeployHash = await cep47.install(